Wiedemann-Franz law in a non-Fermi liquid and Majorana central charge: Thermoelectric transport in a two-channel Kondo system: Abstract

 \section{Abstract}

-Quantum dot devices allow to access the critical point of the two-channel Kondo model.
+Quantum dot devices allow one to access the critical point of the two-channel Kondo model.
 The effective critical theory involves a free Majorana fermion quasiparticle localized on the dot.
 As a consequence, this critical point shows both the phenomenon of non-Fermi liquid physics and fractionalization.
-Although a violation of the Wiedemann-Franz law is considered a defining feature of non-Fermi liquid systems, we show by exact calculations that it holds at the critical point, providing a counterexample to this lore.
+Although a violation of the Wiedemann-Franz law is often considered to be a sign of non-Fermi liquid systems, we show by exact calculations that it holds at the critical point, thereby providing a counterexample to this lore.
 Furthermore, we show that the fractionalized Majorana character of the critical point can be unambiguously detected from the heat conductance, opening the door to a direct experimental measurement of the elusive Majorana central charge $c=\tfrac{1}{2}$.

-Originally conceived to understand the behavior of magnetic impurities in metals,\cite{hewson1997kondo} the single-channel Kondo model also successfully describes simple quantum dot devices\cite{goldhaber1998kondo,cronenwett1998tunable,pustilnik2004kondo} and their low-energy Fermi liquid (FL) behavior.\cite{nozieres1974fermi} Such circuit realizations of fundamental quantum impurity models are exquisitely tunable and allow the nontrivial dynamics of strongly-correlated electron systems to be probed experimentally through quantum transport.
-The FL properties of such systems, as well as their bulk counterparts, are evidenced by their low-temperature thermoelectric transport, which satisfies the Wiedemann-Franz (WF) law.\cite{franz1853wf,costi2010wf} Conversely, violations of the WF law are observed in various systems with non-Fermi liquid (NFL) properties.\cite{PhysRevLett.95.176602,PhysRevLett.103.096402,PhysRevB.88.125107,_itko_2013,zaanen_liu_sun_schalm_2015,PhysRevB.97.085403,PhysRevB.99.085104,kubala2008violation,dutta2017thermal,crossno2016wf}
+Originally conceived to understand the behavior of magnetic impurities in metals~\cite{hewson1997kondo}, the single-channel Kondo model also successfully describes simple quantum dot devices~\cite{goldhaber1998kondo,cronenwett1998tunable,pustilnik2004kondo} and their low-energy Fermi liquid (FL) behavior~\cite{nozieres1974fermi}.
+Such circuit realizations of fundamental quantum impurity models are exquisitely tunable and allow the nontrivial dynamics of strongly correlated electron systems to be probed experimentally through quantum transport.
+The FL properties of such systems, as well as their bulk counterparts, are evidenced by their low-temperature thermoelectric transport, which satisfies the Wiedemann-Franz (WF) law~\cite{franz1853wf,costi2010wf}.
+Conversely, violations of the WF law are observed in various systems with non-Fermi liquid (NFL) properties~\cite{PhysRevLett.95.176602,PhysRevLett.103.096402,PhysRevB.88.125107,_itko_2013,zaanen_liu_sun_schalm_2015,PhysRevB.97.085403,PhysRevB.99.085104,kubala2008violation,dutta2017thermal,crossno2016wf}.